 Roy claps a hand over his heart and attempts to look as mortally wounded as humanly possible.

 “You poor thing,” Riza says.
-She puts her key into the lock.
+She sorts through her keys.
 “How will you ever survive?”

 “I don’t know,” Roy says.
 She puts her key in the lock, and the other words hover on his lips, and then the instant he reaches for them, they make a dive for freedom, and— “Really, though.
 What am I supposed to do now?”